OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ### How Software delivery clusters changed in 2022

 There are changes for all 4 clusters in the 2022 report.
-The most dramatic difference is that the elite cluster failed to emerge from the data, so it was removed.
+The most dramatic difference is that the elite cluster failed to emerge from the data, so the researchers had to remove it from this year's report.
 The other groups also changed:

 - The high-performance group was smaller
 - The medium group is performing better than before
 - The low group is performing better than before but has grown

+In the chart below, you'll find a comparison of 2021 and 2022.
+The performance axis shows how the clusters have moved over the past year.
+The medium and high clusters are both performing better.
+The circles indicate the number of organizations in each cluster.

 ![Comparison of performance](2021-2022-performance.png)

+You can draw some conclusions from this chart, such as the high-performance group has fewer organizations but performs better.
+Although the medium cluster is much larger, it also performs better than last year.

-Further research will be needed to understand the cause of these changes, but it is likely to relate to a change in demographics.
+Further research will be needed to understand the cause of the changes to clusters, but it is likely to relate to a demographic shift in respondents.

-In previous years, many respondents were highly experienced in software delivery.
+In previous years, many respondents had been in software delivery for a decade or more.
 In 2022 the proportion of respondents with more than 10 years of experience fell by half.
 The change seems less surprising as most respondents have less experience than those answering the surveys in prior years.

 ![Respondents in 2022 had less experience than last year](years-of-experience.png)